Some uterine fibroids can affect a woman’s fertility

 Fibroids that occur inside the uterine cavity can interfere with conception

-Even if there are small fibroids within the inside of the uterus, they can present a potential problem.
+Even if there are small fibroids within the inside of the uterus, they can present a potential problem for women trying to conceive.
 Small fibroids in the wrong area can block your fallopian tubes, preventing the egg from reaching the uterus.
 They also can cause inflammation and prevent an embryo from implanting into the uterus and attaching to the uterine wall.
-Often women experience very heavy, painful periods and can bleed so much they become anemic.
 If you have a fibroid in the inside cavity of the uterus and you are trying to get pregnant, you should talk with your doctor about having it removed.

 Surgery is the preferred way to eliminate fibroids